Founded in 2001, MainStream Aquaculture has rapidly grown from concept, to proud industry leaders.

 2011

-Mainstream marks its 10 year anniversary with record sales volumes and production
+Mainstream marked its 10-year anniversary with record sales volumes, pricing and production.

 2011